VictorBezak/Plotly_Multi-Axes_Gridlines/README.md

 - setup for graph and implementation of GridSync contained in `src/index.js`
 - `index.js` invoked from `src/index.html`

+> If you want to view the original js file, see `src/reference/original.js`

 ---

 # Multiple Axes and In-Sync Gridlines